How to Clean a Big Rug Without a Machine

 • Fan or dehumidifier – Helps dry large rugs quickly

-• Steam mop – A gentler alternative to large machines (optional)
+• Steam mop – A gentler alternative to large machines.
+See my favourite steam mop

 You don’t need to buy everything.
 Just use what you have at home.